July 12th 2021

 Skype, Paint 3D, OneNote and 3D Viewer will need to be installed from the Microsoft Store and won’t be pre-installed.

 Will your devices be able to support Windows 11, or only pass with the bare minimum which could limit speed and performance?
-We can even provide cost-effective Hardware as a Service plans to get your team on new devices that will support the eventual move to Windows 11 with ease, visit https://www.lilycomms.co.uk/hardware-as-a-service.html for more information.
+We can even provide cost-effective Hardware as a Service plans to get your team on new devices that will support the eventual move to Windows 11 with ease, visit our Software as a service page for more information.